eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Knowledge of data center architecture: power, cooling, and networking.
 	- Significant experience working with data center hardware and writing software to make that easier, faster, and less manual effort
 	- Familiarity with best practices for hardware acceptance testing
++ Experience with streaming data frameworks like spark streaming, kafka streaming, Flink and similar tools a plus.